thihara/thihara.github.io/_posts/2018-03-10-Django-Stateless-Auth.md

 ---
 layout: post
-title: Securing an stateless Django Application
+title: Securing a Stateless Django Application
 ---

 Django is a mature web framework for Python.
 Among it's many uses is creating REST APIs (or a standalong backend for